 Computational learning systems

-Est. 2026 Bengaluru 6 problems in queue Methods: measurement, retrieval modelling, control loops, mechanism design
+Est. 2026 Bengaluru 6 problems filed Evidence standard v1 Methods: learner modelling, retrieval scheduling, LLM evaluation, mechanism design

 The thesis